liv-daliberti/grail-simulation/src/gpt4o/README.md

 location with sufficient disk space.
 When disk pressure is detected the loader automatically falls back to streaming mode.

+Curious how the cleaned rows are produced before uploading to Hugging Face?
+`clean_data/sessions/README.md` walks through the session-ingestion pipeline that backs every downstream baseline.

 > 💡 The legacy command `python src/gpt4o/gpt-4o-baseline.py` still works and now
 > forwards to `gpt4o.cli:main`.